IALSA/ialsa-2017-portland/model-output/physical-cognitive/README.md

-Work flow map
+This is the designated location for placing model output files.

+Physical-Cognitive stream
 ===

-_Describing the production line of the `physical-cognitive` stream of the Portland project_

-This is the designated location for placing manually estimated Mplus files with model output.
 The files with `.out` extension, containing the text out put with model results, are available online, in the folder `studies`.
 However `.dat` and `.gh5` files are stored in a separate archive.
 Please follow the [link][shared-location-phys-cog] to download.

 While all models are estimated in Mplus, some of them used the help of R wrapper scripts, that mechanized model specification and estimation processes.
 Regardless of the orgin, all models (`.out` files) are treated by a sequence of R scripts that parse, clean, and prepare a stream's `___catalog___` - a data set organizing model results in a shape convenient for subsequent production of table, graphs, and other analytical products.